Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Photo of the other side.

-Minor box rub on the doors plus a few minor paint chips and that's about it for flaws!
-The car is very, very clean with nice vibrant paint, crisp lettering and sharp graphics!
+Minor box rub on the doors plus a light scratch on one side and that's about it for flaws!
+The car is very clean with nice vibrant paint, crisp lettering and sharp graphics!

 Photo of the box.